Actively Recruiting

 You will not qualify if you...

-- Having infectious contagious diseases
+- Suffering from infectious contagious diseases

-- Using medications that affect metabolic responses (including anti-inflammatory drugs)
+- Using medications that affect metabolic responses, including anti-inflammatory drugs

 - Smoking